CLARIAH/wp6-missieven/docs/transcription.md

 in the feature `punc`.

 Whitespace will be normalized to single spaces or newlines.
-Only the original letter contents and the editorial remarks are stored word by word.
+The original letter contents and the editorial remarks and the footnotes are stored word by word.
-The footnotes are stored one by one, as values of the feature `fnote`, see below.

 Next to the `trans` and `punc` features, there are the `transo`, `punco` and `transr`, `puncr` and `transn` and `puncn` feature pairs.